reigenatk/rpg-game/README.md

 I've actually been working on this since around September 2021, but school got in the way, and also lack of motivation (as always).
 I only now remembered that GitHub exists, which is why the commit is a bit late

 # Motivation
 My favorite kinds of games are probably indie RPG games, so I decided to give a shot at making one.
 I've always been amazed at how much one developer can do.
 I find that some of my favorite games were developed by one person (or a team of small people).
 Games like LISA, Undertale, OneShot, OMORI, Stardew Valley, (and recently, I played Katana Zero which was insanely good).
+I recognized all but 1 character in [this picture](https://user-images.githubusercontent.com/69275171/208844570-501f4bfe-5600-472f-a6ad-aad1eae6a759.png) lol

 # Technologies
 This is made in Unity, though I did consider using GameMaker Studio or Godot (and even RPGMaker).